-I rotated to orient my dorsal side toward what I doubted, preferring echo-location over what could be fooled by holos and projections.
+I rotated to orient my dorsal side toward what I doubted, preferring echolocation over what could be fooled by holos and projections.

-The Ganthor didn't cooperatively disappear or-another thought I'd had-turn into costumed Feneden.
+The Ganthor didn't cooperatively disappear or- another thought I'd had-turn into costumed Feneden to be their Matriarch as she led them up the steps of the Gallery.
+They thundered past me to disappear inside.